-Look for sources of this mineral in foods such as almonds, spinach, black beans, oats, peanut butter, avocado and potato.
+Look for sources of this mineral in foods such as almonds, spinach, black beans, peanut butter, potatoes, oats and avocado.

 Regular weight-bearing exercise stimulates bones and makes them stronger.
-Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, soccer and weight training to build bones.
+Try activities such as running, hiking, dancing, tennis, gymnastics, basketball, volleyball, soccer and weight training to strengthen bones.
 While swimming and bicycling are great for cardiovascular health, they are not weight-bearing.
 If these are your child's preferred sports, encourage them to do weight-bearing activities, too.

 Be Mindful of These Bad-for-Bone Actions